The Matching Problem: What Standard Policies Miss

 What is matching coverage in home insurance?

 Matching coverage is an optional endorsement that pays to replace undamaged roofing, siding, flooring, or other materials when they can no longer be matched to the new materials installed during a covered claim.
 Standard policies typically only cover the damaged portion of a surface, which can result in visible cosmetic mismatches.
-This endorsement closes that gap by covering the full surface replacement needed to achieve a uniform appearance.
+This endorsement closes that gap by covering the full surface replacement needed to achieve a reasonably uniform appearance.
 It's also sometimes called undamaged property coverage or matching materials endorsement.

 Does my standard homeowners policy already cover matching?